mananapr/cfiles/README.md

 ## Directories Used
 `cfiles` uses `$HOME/.cache/cfiles` directory to store the clipboard file.
 This is used so that the clipboard can be shared between multiple instances of `cfiles`.
-That's I won't be adding tabs in `cfiles` because multiple instances can be openend and managed by any terminal multiplexer or your window manager.
+That's why I won't be adding tabs in `cfiles` because multiple instances can be openend and managed by any terminal multiplexer or your window manager.
+Note that this also means the selection list will persist even if all instances are closed.

 `cfiles` also uses `$HOME/.local/share/Trash/files` as the Trash Directory, so make sure this directory exists before you try to delete a file.